 - Do they ever plan on moving out of their parents’ basement?
 This could mean that they are just really cheap and don’t want to spend money, or maybe they like home cooking?
 Either way do you want to be your future spouse’s pseudo-parent as well?

-- Are you constantly paying for everything on dates, do you wonder why?
+- Do they constantly pay for everything on dates, do you wonder why?
 Are they cheap?
 Are you cheap?
 Something to think about as well.

 Why am I handing out love life advice?
-I have seen more “relationships” destroyed by money issues (and money lifestyle misalignment) in my years, figured I might help out the young folks with a few pointed remarks.
+I have seen more “relationships” destroyed by money issues (and money lifestyle misalignment) in my years.
+I hoped I might help out the young folks with a few pointed remarks.